Ordina-cyber/Ordina-cyber.github.io/_pages/about.md

 <br><br>

-If you have any questions or remarks about this blog, a request for your company or want to apply for a job at Ordina please contact Mark (CISO & Business Unit Manager) or Anne-Mie (HR Business Partner) using one of the links on their cards below.
+If you have any questions or remarks about this blog, a request for your company or want to apply for a job at Ordina please contact Mark (CISO & Business Unit Manager).

 </div>